n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sendy.md

+---
+title: Sendy node - n8n Documentation
+description: Documentation for the Sendy node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Sendy

 The Sendy node allows you to automate work in Sendy, and integrate Sendy with other applications. n8n has built-in support for a wide range of Sendy features, including creating campaigns, and adding, counting, deleting, and getting subscribers.